-7.3 Rebranding/Licensing
+7.4 Rebranding/Licensing

 Vendors or other third parties licensing approved products from other vendors to market or distribute under their own names are not required to pay a new evaluation fee if the only change is to the name plate.
 If firmware or other hardware changes are made that require a PCI-recognized test laboratory to evaluate the changes for potential security impact, the licensee shall be required to pay the new evaluation fee.
-Additional considerations for licensing products are stipulated in the PCI PTS POI Security Requirements Technical FAQs.

 In all cases, the licensed device will receive a new approval number, and the licensee vendor or third party shall be billed the annual listing fee for each such approval.